CLI Design: nexus / nexusd Split¶

 This design introduces a clean two-binary split inspired by Unix conventions (docker/dockerd, consul/consul agent) and the Nexus OS metaphor.

-Connection target resolved by (highest priority first): 1. --remote-url / --remote-api-key flags 2.
+Connection target for RPC commands (highest priority first): 1. --remote-url / --remote-api-key flags 2.
 NEXUS_URL / NEXUS_API_KEY environment variables 3.
-Active profile in ~/.nexus/config.yaml
+Active connection in ~/.nexus/config.yaml

 Examples: